Frequency modulation synthesis

 Frequency modulation synthesis (or FM synthesis) is a form of sound synthesis whereby the frequency of a waveform is changed by modulating its frequency with a modulator.
 The (instantaneous) frequency of an oscillator is altered in accordance with the amplitude of a modulating signal.

 FM synthesis can create both harmonic and inharmonic sounds.
 To synthesize harmonic sounds, the modulating signal must have a harmonic relationship to the original carrier signal.
 As the amount of frequency modulation increases, the sound grows progressively complex.
 Through the use of modulators with frequencies that are non-integer multiples of the carrier signal (i.e. inharmonic), inharmonic bell-like and percussive spectra can be created.

+FM synthesis using analog oscillators may result in pitch instability.
+However, FM synthesis can also be implemented digitally, which is more stable and became standard practice.